 Zephyrs in Zihua

-Once each year, in cold winter months, we fly South to see the sun.
+Sometimes during a stretch of cold, gray days, we fly South to see the sun.
 This year, I didn’t just see the sun, I surfed the sea.
-At least a few times I got up to ride the wave and made sure a camera clicked for the record… it may not happen again.
+At least a few times I rode the wave and made sure a camera caught it.
 Who knew surfing is a technical sport?
 After enough wipe outs, I do!
-If you want to learn to surf, many North Americans, Canadians, and Europeans find their way to a remote village called La Saladita.
+If you want to learn to surf, many North Americans and Europeans find their way to a remote village called La Saladita.
 By remote, I mean traveling on the fender of a beat-up quad driven by Juan, my surf instructor and bird watching guide on dirt roads past wildlands and coconut palm plantations.
-Juan knew enough English and I knew enough Spanish that we got along great.
-Juan’s other surfing students were retired transplants from England.
-While having a blast, we all agreed the water was exceptionally rough that morning… (Ha!
-Like I would know the difference!)
+Juan knew enough English and I knew enough Spanish that we could communicate.
+He had a funny teaching style—while I paddled forward to catch a wave, he’d be behind me telling me to breathe deeply and relax.
+In the next instant, with the roar of a crashing wave, he’d whip my board around and scream, “GO, GO, GO!”
+Super relaxing.